gexlimbu/ezdeveloper/README.md

 # 1. Greet New Followers

 You can greet new followers by using the **greetNewFollowers** method.
-You only need to call this function once and it will continuosly look for new followers every 10 minutes.
-You can change this interval from the config file.
+You only need to call this function once to activate this feature.
+Once it is activated and it will continuosly look for new followers in realtime.

 If a new user follows you then *he/she* will be sent a custom message.
 You can set the custom message in the config file by changing the *"message_to_new_followers"* value.